ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ### misuse of narrow AI by humans

 The major risk and challenge in artificial intelligence is not from a superhuman AI that turns the world into paperclips.
 It's from groups of humans using the superhuman ability of machine learning in specific, narrow areas in immoral ways.
-Generative adverserial networks (GANs) can now be used to generate fake video - the final destination of 'fake news'.
-Advanced computer vision techniques can be used to improve the tracking citizens throughout cities.
+GANs can now be used to generate fake video - the final destination of 'fake news'.
+Advanced computer vision techniques can be used to improve the tracking citizens throughout cities by their governments.

 The reason these risks are higher than a superhuman AI is that narrow AI progress will always be ahead of more general AI.
 We already have the ability to generate fake video using GANs.
 I can reccomend the blog post [What Worries Me About AI by François Chollet](https://medium.com/@francois.chollet/what-worries-me-about-ai-ed9df072b704) that expands upon this misue of narrow AI concept in the context of social media.